nchePortfolio/cusProSe/README.md

 ## Description
 <p>
-CustomProteinSearch is a python package containing two independent but complementary programs whose overall objective is to help users to search for specific proteins of interest based on their domain composition: <b>IterHMMBuild</b>and <b>ProSeCDA</b>.
+CustomProteinSearch is a python package containing two independent but complementary programs <b>IterHMMBuild</b> and <b>ProSeCDA</b> whose overall objective is to help users to search for specific proteins of interest based on their domain composition.
 </p>
 <br>